neoxr/neoxr-bot/README.md

 + ```DATABASE_URL``` : can be filled with mongo and postgresql URLs to use localdb just leave it blank and the data will be saved to the .json file.

+> Localdb is only for development state, for production state you must use a cloud database (mongo / postgres)

 ### Run on Clovyr

 Clovyr is a free cloud compute with vscode based for running bot with specifications of 2 CPU and 4GB RAM (idk storage size)